reddy-j-harshith/BollyLingual/README.md

-# XLangAI
+# BollyLingual
- Making Transformer Models for English to Hindi Translation
+ Finetuning a Transformer Model for English to Hindi Translation